Variational Pattern Selection

-\underline{Geometrically} $B$ is a distance from the origin, $z = 0$, to the intersections of the interface with walls of the wedge (minus a tiny positive correction, not written here to save space).
-There are two of these intersections, equaled in size because of the symmetry of the growing finger with respect to its central line as shown in \autoref{fig:wedge}.
+where $B=z(t,1/a(t))$ is a time-independent constant, as follows from the integrability of LG and the Herglotz theorem on the singularity correspondence \cite{Herg,KMP,O1,O2}.
+The constant $B$ has the following interpretations:

-\underline{Analytically} $B$ is the branching point of a Riemann surface of a Schwarz function, defined at the interface as $\bar z = S(t, z)$ (see details in~\cite{Davis,OO}).
-Remarkably all singularities of $S(t,z)$ outside the interface are constant in time, so $B$ does not depend on time.
+(i) Geometrically, $B$ is a distance from the origin to the intersections of the interface with walls, minus a tiny correction, not written here to save space (see \autoref{fig:wedge}).

-\textit{Reduced area}.
-Just as in a channel case, we eliminate the unphysical part of the growing finger, which is the circular sector with a radius $B$ (see \autoref{fig:wedge}), since it depends on the initial conditions.
-In other words, a pattern completes its formation and acquires the asymptotic shape when the intersection of the interface with the walls reaches the stagnation point.
-In experiments, this happens after competition between interacting fingers, when a single finger survived.
-Thus only the finger area without this unphysical part is considered for selection.
+(ii) Analytically, $B$ is the branching point of a Riemann surface of a Schwarz function, defined at the interface as $\bar z = S(t, z) = \bar z (t, 1/w)$ (see details in \cite{Davis,OO}).

-\textit{Selection}.
-So, we subtract from the full finger area, ${\mathcal A}$, the area of this circular sector,
+\textit{Maximization of area}.
+To apply variational selection, the redundant part of the growing finger (the circular sector of the radius $B$ at \autoref{fig:wedge}) must be excluded.
+This region corresponds to a transient stage before the survival and formation of a single finger \eqref{wedge-t-solution}.
+The finger completes its formation and acquires the asymptotic shape when the intersection of the interface with the walls becomes exponentially close to the stagnation point $B$.
+Thus, the only area spanned by the asymptotic pattern and equaled the difference between the total area \eqref{finger-Area} and the sectorial area, $\pi B^2 \kappa / 2$, is considered for selection: